buccancs/gsr_rgbt_project/docs/future_improvements.md

 **Current State:** The project currently uses a software-based approach for synchronizing data from different sources (RGB video, thermal video, and GSR sensor).
 While recent improvements have added a centralized timestamp authority, hardware synchronization would provide more precise alignment.

 **Proposed Improvements:**
-- Implement the Arduino-based LED flash system for precise synchronization as mentioned in the improvements_summary.md
+- Implement the Arduino-based LED flash system for precise synchronization
 - Create a hardware trigger mechanism that can be detected in all data streams
 - Develop a calibration procedure to measure and account for device-specific latencies